Compare IPTV Subscription Plans

 Virgin TV Stream vs Sky Stream — the honest comparison #

+The Sky comparison is unavoidable in any Virgin streaming box tested.
 Sky Stream is arguably the more polished software experience.
 Sky's EPG, voice search and watchlist behaviour feel one generation ahead of Virgin's launcher, which is recognisably stock Android TV underneath.
 Sky Stream comes with Netflix bundled in many tiers; Virgin TV Stream does not bundle Netflix — you pay it separately.
-On hardware, both pucks are similar in capability.
+On hardware, both pucks are similar in capability, and we have a dedicated Virgin TV Stream vs Sky Stream head-to-head if you want the spec-by-spec breakdown.

 Virgin TV Stream vs Virgin TV 360 — when to switch #